witness-and-wonder/witness-and-wonder.github.io/_testimonies/O_COME_TO_THE_THRONE_O_ GRACE_030425.md

 image: ""
 ---

-# O COME TO THE THRONE OF GRACE, 030425

 I think some of you already knew I was in the thick of it by the time we had our prayer call together last night.
 Indeed I was - I had a model to build, take photos of and record a video for by this Monday and a lot of things went wrong.

 Long story short, I found myself having to make complicated arrangements to get my model built in a short amount of time throughout the night.
 At the end, I was only gonna be able to properly assemble my model from 2am onwards (when we were gonna present our work from 9am onwards LOL) after already exhausting myself to cut a lot of pieces by hand and troubleshooting my 3D printed pieces for at least 6 hours on Sunday.